UberGuidoZ/Flipper/Sub-GHz/ext/ReadMe.md

-Some changes I made to the freq scanner and settings.
+Some changes I made to the frequency scanner settings.

 Unofficially supported frequencies are 281-361 MHz, 378-481 MHz, and 749-962 MHz (from [YARD Stick One](https://greatscottgadgets.com/yardstickone/) docs)<br>
 Officially supported frequencies are 300-348 MHz, 387-464 MHz, and 779-928 MHz (from [CC1101 chip docs](https://www.ti.com/product/CC1101))